yaning-wu/yaning-wu.github.io/_pages/cv.md

 academic awards and honours
 ======
 * 06/2023: **NIHR PhD Studentship**.
 Awarded full scholarship from the NIHR for a 3-year PhD in blood donor health at the University of Cambridge.
 * 05/2023: **ESRC DTP Studentship** (unused).
-Awarded full scholarship from the ESRC for a 3.5-year PhD in psychology at the University of Nottingham.
+Awarded full scholarship from the ESRC for a 3.5-year PhD in health psychology at the University of Nottingham.
 * 03/2023: **ACRC Academy PhD Studentship** (unused).
 Awarded full scholarship from the Advanced Care Research Centre for a 4-year PhD in ageing and care at the University of Edinburgh.
 * 07/2022: **Dean's List, 2021-22**.
 Awarded for outstanding academic performance by 2022 graduates, equivalent to the top 5% of student achievement within the Faculty of Population Health Sciences.
 * 09/2021: **Undergraduate Scholarship for Excellence, Year 2** (£3,000).
 Awarded to the most academically outstanding 2022-graduating student in the BSc programme.